Fordham University

 Biography:

-McCarthy is a social theorist working in the fields of the sociology of knowledge and culture and in the interdisciplinary field of emotion studies.
-She was Senior Editor of the International Journal of Politics, Culture & Society (1996-2000) and is a member of the Executive Committee of the International Society for Research on Emotion (ISRE, 2004-2007).
-She currently serves as chair of Fordham University's Institutional Review Board and is a board member of the Fordham University's Center for Ethics Education.
+E. Doyle McCarthy, Professor of Sociology at Fordham University, is a sociologist working in the fields of the sociology of knowledge and culture and in the interdisciplinary field of emotion studies.
+McCarthy’s current research is on the culture of emotions in contemporary life in the U.S. She is a member of the International Society for Research on Emotion (ISRE) and served on its executive committee from 2004 to 2007.
+Since 2007, she serves on the Advisory Board of the international journal LA CRITICA SOCIOLOGICA (Comitato scientifio).
+She currently serves as a member of Fordham University’s Center for Ethics Education.

 Curriculum Vitae